selerio/selerio-arkit-basics/README.md

 **Getting started**

-- Get your API Key at https://console.selerio.io.

 - Clone this repo

+- call `pod install` from the root directory.
+Cocoapods needs to be installed.

-- Open the project in xcode by clicking on `SelerioARKitBasics.xcodeproject`
+- Open the project in xcode by clicking on `SelerioARKitBasics.xcworkspace`

+- Get your SDK API Key from our [Console](https://console.selerio.io)

 - Modify `selerioAPIKey` inside `ViewController.swift` with your own API Key.

-- call `pod install`, build the project and run it on an ARKit compatible iOS device
+- Build the project and run it on an ARKit compatible iOS device (iPhone7 and above)

 - Join us and others on <a href="https://selerio-dev.slack.com/" target="_blank">Slack</a>, for quick support!